Paul Woolley Scholar,

 Trader Loss Aversion And Career Concerns

-This paper proposes a theory in which rational profit-maximizing traders exhibit loss aversion because of career concerns.
+This paper proposes a theory in which career concerns make rational profit-maximizing traders reluctant to sell positions that are trading at a loss.
 No underlying behavioural bias (such as loss averse preferences) is postulated.
 Because skilled traders have superior information on asset resale markets, they are unlikely to enter trades that they are eventually forced to close at a loss.
 This establishes the number of loss-making trades as key criterion in the trader retention decision of financial institutions.
-In response, traders are reluctant to sell assets at a loss.
-Consistent with loss averse trading behaviour, this study empirically documents that the distribution of prices at which corporate bond dealers sell is truncated sharply at the last observed buy price.
-Furthermore, the data supports a key prediction of the career-concerns hypothesis (not shared with baseline theories of underlying loss-averse preferences): traders appear to place special weight on avoiding multiple trade losses in a row.
+In response, skilled and unskilled traders avoid realizing losses.
+Transactions data from corporate bond dealers offers evidence consistent with this career concerns theory of loss aversion.
+The paper concludes by discussing implications of this theory for empirical and theoretical work on loss averse preferences as well as for optimal management practice on the trading floor.